MingChang1995/Master-Thesis/README.md

 In detectron2/detectron2/layers/nms.py we added the algorithms for Soft-NMS and Softer-NMS.

 Three copy-and-paste methods are stored in Data_Aug, as described in detail in the master thesis.
 Split.py serves to separate the images in the training set from the .xml files that hold the annotation information.

+statistics.ipynb is used to make a count of the categories and bounding boxes of objects in the dataset, counting the categories and the distribution of bounding box sizes and aspect ratios.

+visualization_false_boxes.ipynb is used to visualize the output of the object detection model, mainly to highlight false bounding boxes and thus to analyse where the unsatisfactory results are mainly found.